Dedicated to the Success of Our Clients

 All courts have specific rules, including the proper paper size to file legal documents and the word count for various motions.
 The Akron child custody lawyers at Erb Legal know local court rules and are comfortable in the courtroom.
 We take cases to hearings frequently.

 Your child’s other parent or anyone else involved in a custody case will likely have a child custody attorney.
 That lawyer will want to discuss the details of child custody and try to work things out before the case goes to court.
 It would be best if you had a legal professional on your side who could negotiate the details to help you achieve your goals.

 We know that you might think you know what is best for your child, but often it’s beneficial to negotiate an agreement between all the parties involved in a case.
 This reduces conflict and improves the chance that everyone will abide by the court’s final order.

-Ohio recognizes two types of custody: sole custody and shared parenting (also called joint custody).
+Akron recognizes two types of custody: sole custody and shared parenting (also called joint custody).
 The main differences in these types of custody are decision-making rights and physical custody.

 Sole custody allows one parent to have primary control of making decisions for the child.
 That includes medical decisions and educational issues.
 The child would also live with the parent who has sole physical custody.
 The other parent would likely have visitation rights unless there is a compelling reason to deny it.

 Shared parenting is typically the preferred method of allocating legal custody in Ohio.
 This custody arrangement encourages parents to work together and make decisions based on the child’s best interests.